When evaluating patients for ADHD, it is typical to use multiple stages of assessment prior to formal diagnosis:1-3

 There are two main classification systems for diagnosing ADHD:

-The International Classification of Mental and Behavioural Disorders 10th revision (ICD-10)
+International Statistical Classification of Diseases and Related Health Problems, 10th Revision (ICD-10)

 The American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders – 5th Edition (DSM-5TM)

-The DSM-5TM medical classification system for ADHD is published by the American Psychiatric Association and is used in the USA and the rest of the world.
+The DSM-5TM medical classification system for ADHD is published by the American Psychiatric Association, and is used in the US and the rest of the world.
 This classification system defines ADHD as “a persistent pattern of inattention and/or hyperactivity-impulsivity that interferes with functioning or development”.6

-DSM-5™ replaced the previous version (DSM-IV) in 2013.6,7 The National Institute for Health and Care Excellence (NICE)2 and other clinical guidelines1,3,4 still refer to DSM-IV, and clinical trials initiated before the new edition also refer to DSM-IV.
+The DSM-5™ replaced the previous version (DSM-IV) in 2013.6,7 The National Institute for Health and Care Excellence (NICE) guidelines1 and other clinical guidelines2,3,8 refer to the DSM-5TM; however, some clinical trials initiated before the new edition also refer to DSM-IV.

-Regardless of which set of medical classification systems is used, the features of ADHD described are similar, with the exception that the ICD-10 classification system requires that all three features – inattention, hyperactivity and impulsiveness – be present,5 whereas the DSM-5™ diagnostic criteria describe a pattern of inattention and/or hyperactivity-impulsivity (combined, predominantly inattentive or predominantly hyperactive/impulsive presentations).6
+Regardless of which set of medical classification systems is used, the features of ADHD described are similar, with both diagnostic criteria describing ADHD as a pattern of inattention and/or hyperactivity-impulsivity (combined, predominantly inattentive or predominantly hyperactive-impulsive presentations).6

-These medical classification systems may be used alone or in conjunction with a range of rating scales, which often measure the impact of ADHD upon more specific areas of functioning or quality of life.1-4
+These medical classification systems should be used in conjunction with a range of rating scales, which often measure the impact of ADHD upon more specific areas of functioning or quality of life.1-3,8

 - Taylor E, Döpfner M, Sergeant J, et al. European clinical guidelines for hyperkinetic disorder — first upgrade.
 Eur Child Adolesc Psychiatry 2004; 13(Suppl 1): I/7-I/30.